 If you’re considering booking a dive holiday in Belize, you’ll be well aware of this country’s immense potential for aquatic adventure.
 But you don’t have to go diving to make the most of the Mesoamerican Barrier Reef, and the vast majority of resorts will offer a wide range of other watersports to compliment your dive itinerary.

-Aside from diving, snorkeling is one of the most popular ways to see this incredible underwater environment, and any dive resort is sure to offer trips to popular snorkelling sites nearby.
-Northern resorts might focus on sites such as Bacalar Chico, Mexico Rocks, Hol Chan, and Shark Ray Alley, while those further south have free reign of world-class spots such as at South Water Caye, and the whale shark hotspot of Gladden Spit.
+Aside from diving, snorkelling is one of the most popular ways to see this incredible underwater environment, and any dive resort is sure to offer trips to popular snorkelling sites nearby.
+Northern resorts might focus on sites such as Bacalar Chico, Mexico Rocks, Hol Chan, and Shark Ray Alley, while those further south have free rein of world-class spots such as at South Water Caye, and the whale shark hotspot of Gladden Spit.
 Plus, no matter where they are located, the majority will also offer extended day trips to iconic sites such as Lighthouse Reef and the Great Blue Hole!

 A few resorts, such as Ray Caye Island, even offer extra special experiences much closer to home.
 Blue lights fitted to the resort’s southern dock attract a weird array of interesting marine life each night, allowing guests to snorkel beneath the moonlight with squid, octopus, and even spotted eagle rays!